about us

 Advocacy and Organizing Director

-Emma grew up in rural New Hampshire and cares deeply about climate justice and building a world where rural communities have the resources they need to thrive.
-As a youth climate organizer with the Sunrise Movement, Emma led innovative electoral field programs and campaigns to stop the development of fossil fuel infrastructure.
-She later served as the Finance Director for a progressive gubernatorial campaign in Rhode Island and most recently worked as Organizing Director for Renew US, supporting dozens of climate, economic, and racial justice organizations across the country.
+Emma grew up in rural New Hampshire, and she cares deeply about building a world where rural communities have the resources to thrive.
+As an organizer with the Sunrise Movement, Emma led innovative electoral field programs and engaged young people in efforts to address climate change and create good jobs in the process.
+She later served as the Finance Director for a gubernatorial campaign in Rhode Island and most recently worked as Organizing Director for Renew US, supporting state coalitions to develop and pass legislation to construct green, affordable housing with high labor standards.
 Emma has a Bachelor of Science in Environmental Science from Brown University.
-In her free time, Emma loves painting, exploring local trails with her dog, and baking.
+In her free time, Emma loves knitting, exploring local trails with her dog, and baking.

 Madeline McGill